gjrich/ml_regression_gjrich/README.md

 ## Auto MPG Regression Analysis

-This project explores, analyzes, and builds predictive models for fuel efficiency (MPG) using the classic Auto MPG dataset from UCI.
+This project explores and builds predictive models for fuel efficiency (MPG) using the classic Auto MPG dataset from UCI.

 View my notebook for yourself here! https://github.com/gjrich/ml_regression_gjrich/blob/master/regression_gjrich.ipynb

 ## Overview

-In this project, I apply various regression modeling techniques to predict automobile fuel efficiency based on the features vehicle weight, model year, and car make.
+In this project, I apply regression modeling techniques to predict automobile fuel efficiency based on the features vehicle weight, model year, and car make.
 The analysis demonstrates how different regression approaches can improve prediction accuracy and reveals interesting patterns in automotive fuel efficiency.

 As part of ths project, I also reviewed Philip Fowler's Notebook.
 My review is available here: https://github.com/gjrich/ml_regression_gjrich/blob/master/PeerReview.md

-His repository is available here: https://github.com/drpafowler/ml-final/blob/main/regression_fowler.ipynb
+His notebook and repository are available here: https://github.com/drpafowler/ml-final/blob/main/regression_fowler.ipynb

 ## Dataset

-The dataset used is the UCI Auto MPG dataset which contains fuel consumption information in miles per gallon (MPG) along with various attributes of automobiles from the late 1970s and early 1980s.
+The dataset used is the UCI Auto MPG dataset which contains fuel consumption data for various vehicles measured in miles per gallon (MPG), along with  other attributes of those automobiles.
+The vehicles are from the late 1970s and early 1980s.
 The dataset includes:

 - MPG (miles per gallon) - our target variable
 - Cylinders, displacement, horsepower, weight